 About this Course

 This course introduces SQL Server 2014 and describes logical table design, indexing and query plans.
 It also focusses on the creation of database objects including views, stored procedures, along with parameters, and functions.
 Other common aspects of procedure coding, such as indexes, concurrency, error handling, and triggers are also covered in this course.
 Also this course helps you prepare for the Exam 70-464.
-2KO delivers cutting-edge IT products in the consulting and business services space, as well as offering top-rated training for various IT vendors.
-Our internationally recognised courses can be offered either as hands-on full time classes, or as online learning..
+2KO International delivers consulting services, in the IT and Business space, as well as being a training provider for IT certification and user level courses.
+Training can be any blend of bespoke, classroom and online learning.

 At course completion

 After completing this course, students will be able to: Introduce the entire SQL Server platform and its major tools.
 It will cover editions, versions, basics of network listeners, and concepts of services and service accounts.